rohinarora/OpenMP/slides/readme.md

     * Barrier.
 Slide 63.
 All threads wait till everyone completes
     * Mutual Exclusion.
 Slide 64.
 Only one thread at a time.
 Serializes the code.
 So keep this minimal runtime.
     * Atomic.
 Slide 65.
 Provides mutual exclusion but only applies to the update of a memory location.
 When in doubt, use critical (mutual exclusion)
+* Slide 69-72.
+Use synchronization for pi program.
+More explanation in main readme. (v3 code)
+* Slide 74.
+Good.
+SPMD vs worksharing
+* Slide 75. "#pragma omp parallel" must be there to create threads/request OS for threads. "#pragma omp for" only uses the threads given by the OS
+  * Takes care of the cyclic distribution we were doing earlier automatically ([v1](../Code/2_parallel_pi_v1.c))